GeoKrom/UoI-Parallel-Systems-and-Programming-course/README.md

 # Parallel-Systems-and-Programming-course

-Assignments for course CSE/MYE023 - Parallel Systems and Programming, Department of Computer Science and Engineering, UoI
+Assignments for course CSE/MYE023 - Parallel Systems and Programming, Department of Computer Science and Engineering, UoI.

 # Assignment 1
 On this assignment was used the [OpenMP API](https://www.openmp.org/) in order to create parallel programs from certain applications.